 Number of Operators

-1. Why are there 13 Root Name Servers?
+1. Why are there 13 root name servers?

 In 1985 there were four root servers.
 From 1987-1991 there were seven, and all were located in the U.S.A.
 By 1993 there were eight.
 At this point, a problem was encountered.
 RFC 1035 stipulates that “messages carried by UDP are restricted to 512 bytes (not counting the IP or UDP headers).”
 Adding more root name servers would result in a priming response that exceeded 512 bytes.
 RFC 1035 does not provide a rationale for the 512-byte limit, but it is also worth noting that, at the time, there was a common expectation that IP packets on the Internet were limited to 576 bytes.